Table of Contents

 The lymphatics from the liver can be classified as superficial and deep.
 The superficial lymphatics lie on the surface of the liver within the subperitoneal areolar tissue and can be further divided into the lymphatics on the convex surface of the liver and lymphatics on the inferior surface of the liver.

-The deep lymphatics have an ascending trunk which runs along the hepatic veins and terminates in the lymph nodes around the inferior vena cava while those forming the descending trunk terminate in the hepatic lymph nodes.
+The deep lymphatics have an ascending trunk that runs along the hepatic veins and terminates in the lymph nodes around the inferior vena cava while those forming the descending trunk terminate in the hepatic lymph nodes.

 Lymphatics on the convex, posterior surface of the liver travel along different routes: